Young1906/Young1906.github.io/content/posts/sbi.md

 ---
-title: "Simulation Based Inference - Likelihood Ratio Estimation"
+title: Simulation Based Inference - Likelihood Ratio Estimation date : 2023-10-31
-date: 2023-06-23T13:29:01+07:00
-draft: true
+math: true
-tags: [study, sbi]
+tags : [sbi]
 ---

-## Background
+# Background

+Something

-### Inference
+## Inference

 ### Simulation Based Inference

 ### Problem setup

 There are four components in the problem of **Simulation Based Inference** (SBI), namely the simulator, the parameters, the latent variables, and the observations.